Emmanuel-Oreofe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that add execution permissions to everybody
+a script that set all the permissions to users